Why Washington is an Exciting New Market for Solace

 Seattle has long been a trend-setting city.
 The home of Boeing, Microsoft, Starbucks and Amazon, the Emerald City is often on the cutting edge of social trends and inventions.
 From evaporated milk to the CD, the city has an impressive list of “firsts.”
 The Seattle World’s Fair in 1962 gave a glimpse of the future, from cordless phones to pagers.

 Michael Hebb, founder of Death Over Dinner, is among those speaking at three award-winning Seattle restaurants Oct.
 27. With a popular book and videos including a TEDtalk seen by 33,000, he’s touched a nerve in the Northwest.
-The People’s Memorial Association is celebrating 80 years in the city and has been leading the conversation around death care for decades.
+The roots of change reach back 80 years when a local funeral coop was formed.

 Amid this growing cultural phenomenon, comes an expansion of a unique business.